syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 @code {
     /// <summary>
     /// Implementing custom adaptor by extending the <see cref=“DataAdaptor”/> class.
-    /// The SGrid component support for custom data binding, which enables the binding and manipulation of data in a personalized way, using user-defined methods.
+    /// The Blazor SGrid component support for custom data binding, which enables the binding and manipulation of data in a personalized way, using user-defined methods.
     /// </summary>
     public class CustomAdaptor : DataAdaptor
     {